HTTP-APIs/hydra-python-agent-gui/README.md

 The Agent uses a Redis local server as a caching layer.
 That said, it's necessary that you run Redis Graph locally:

 ```
-./redis_setup.sh # <- Might be necessary to uso sudo
+./redis_setup.sh # <- Might be necessary to use sudo
 ```

 ### Running the GUI